 Wipe the slate clean - every night get rid of the day's makeup, pollution, grime and SPF.
 Pamoja's Reset Cleansing Balm melts away the day with Moringa Oil, Organic Safflower Oil and Sacha Inchi Oils alongside Mango butter to cleanse, soothe, nourish dryness and strengthen the skin barrier.
 Use daily with a face cloth to help exfoliate the skin by gently buffing away dead skin cells.
 Add a layer of Revive Multi-action Face Cream to keep skin hydrated and protected.
 Packed with vitamins, antioxidants, hyaluronic acid and natural actives that help to strengthen your skin's barrier and protect it from pollution induced skin damage.
 Finally lock in extra moisture with a lightweight antioxidant facial oil.
 Restore Multi-purpose Beauty Oil contains Organic Sea Buckthorn, with rare omega 7, to help rejuvenate skin that's been damaged by the sun.

-Always wear sunscreen, don;t just apply it to the face, protect your lips, neck, chest and hands.
+Always wear sunscreen/SPF, and apply it your face but also protect your lips, neck, chest and hands.
 Look out for mineral based formulations specifically designed for the face to avoid clogging pores.
+Apply SPF as the final stage of your morning skincare routine.

 Stay cool and hydrated by drinking eight glasses of room temperature (not cold) water throughout the day.
 The water content of foods is often overlooked, so boost skin hydration levels by eating nutrient-dense foods such as canteloupe, watermelon, grapefruit, oranges and even cauliflower.

 How are you protecting your skin this summer?
-Let's share on social and help others!
+Shop sustainable skincare.

 Stay cool and safe everyone! 🌿💦💚